Paving Matroids: Defining Equations and Associated Varieties: Paving matroids with no points of degree greater than

 \begin{proposition} Let $M$ be an $n$-paving matroid.
 Suppose that any submatroid of hyperplanes of $M$ is liftable, then we have $V_{\mathcal{C}(M)}=V_{M}.$ \end{proposition}

-\begin{proof} In this case, the only unliftable collections of vectors $\gamma$ are those with $M_{\gamma}=0$.
-However, by applying Proposition~\ref{coincide}, we know that any of these collections belongs to $V_{M}$.
-Then, using Proposition~\ref{dec}, we obtain the desired result. \end{proof} This proposition generalizes \cite[Theorem~3.17]{Fatemeh3} from dimension three to higher dimensions. \begin{example} The $3\times 3$ grid in dimension $3$ satisfies the conditions of Proposition~\ref{ico}, and it is liftable because of Lemma~\ref{lifts}.
-Furthermore, every forest point-line configuration with no points of degree greater than two, satisfies the conditions of Proposition~\ref{ico}. \end{example}
+\begin{proof} In this case, the only inflexible collections of vectors $\gamma$ are those with ${c(M,\gamma)}=0$.
+However, by applying Proposition~\ref{coincide}, we know that any of these collections belong to $V_{M}$.
+Then, using Proposition~\ref{dec}, we obtain the desired result. \end{proof} This proposition generalizes \cite[Theorem~3.17]{Fatemeh3} from dimension 3 to higher dimensions.~See~Remark~\ref{different definition}.

+\begin{example} Consider the point-line configuration depicted in Figure~\ref{new figure} (Left).
+As noted in Example~\ref{example 3 grid}, this configuration is liftable.
+Moreover, by Lemma~\ref{lifts}, all of its submatroids are liftable.
+Therefore, it satisfies the conditions of Proposition~\ref{ico}, implying that its circuit and matroid varieties coincide.
+Furthermore, this also holds for forest-type configurations, as discussed in Example~\ref{example 3 grid}. \end{example}

 \begin{lemma}\normalfont Let $M$ be an $n$-paving matroid with no points of degree greater than two such that $\size{S_{l}}\leq n-2$ for every $l\in \mathcal{L}$.
-Then $V_{\mathcal{C}(M)}=V_{M}$. \end{lemma} \begin{proof} By Lemma~\ref{lift n-2}, every collection of vectors $\gamma \in V_{\mathcal{C}(M)}$ is fully liftable from any point outside it.
-Consequently, the only unliftable collections of vectors $\gamma$ are those with $M_{\gamma}=0$.
+Then $V_{\mathcal{C}(M)}=V_{M}$. \end{lemma} \begin{proof} By Lemma~\ref{lift n-2}, every collection of vectors $\gamma \in V_{\mathcal{C}(M)}$ is fully liftable from any vector outside it.
+Consequently, the only {inflexible} collections of vectors $\gamma$ are those with ${c(M,\gamma)}=0$.
 Then, applying the same argument as in Proposition~\ref{ico}, we obtain the desired result. \end{proof}